Leo XIV blesses Gaudí's masterpiece: "All of Catalonia meets in this temple"

 The stop in Montserrat

-"May hatred give way to hope and peace," he stated from inside the basilica after the rosary prayer presided over by himself.
+"May hatred give way to hope and peace," he affirmed from inside the basilica after the rosary prayer presided over by himself.
 But he also had a message in favor of immigration when he finished his speech.
-"Thank you, Catalonia, for having welcomed so many people from other countries, because it teaches how to integrate everyone into a single family," he said from the outside, in line with what he had defended on Tuesday at the Lluís Companys Stadium.
+"Thank you, Catalonia, for having welcomed so many people from other countries, because it teaches how to integrate everyone into a single family," he said from outside, in line with what he had defended on Tuesday at the Lluís Companys Stadium.

 Emotion